Electronic Engineering with Computer Systems BEng (Hons) or MEng – 2023 entry

 Please note: If there is an optional Professional Training placement as part of your course you can view the full module listing for this on the relevant programme specification.

-Teaching styles vary, from large group lectures to small group tutorials in your personal tutor’s office and practical laboratory sessions.
-The Department’s tutorial system supports all our teaching activities and ensures individual attention when needed.
+Teaching styles vary, from large group lectures and practical laboratory sessions, to small group tutorials in your personal tutor’s office.
+The Department’s tutorial system supports all our teaching activities and ensures you’ll receive individual attention when needed.

 Contact hours can vary across our modules.
 Full details of the contact hours for each module are available from the University of Surrey's module catalogue.
 See the modules section for more information.